-SOCS 199 Available: fall, spring, summer 1-5 Cr Hrs Special Topics
+SOCS 199 Available: Special Topics

 This course number is designed to permit the offering of special topics appropriate to a program within a department.
 Such offerings fill the need of a workshop/seminar (199A), pilot course (199B), or professional development (199C) course.
 Regular or frequently recurring topics are not offered under this title.
 The course may be repeated as new topics are presented.